sst/guide/_chapters/configure-dynamodb-in-serverless.md

 - Finally, to implement the two options we use `tableThroughput: ${self:custom.tableThroughputs.${self:custom.stage}, self:custom.tableThroughputs.default}`.
 This is creating a custom variable called `tableThroughput` (which we used in our DynamoDB resource above).
 This is set to look for the relevant option in the `tableThroughputs` variable (note the plural form).
 So for example, if we are in prod, the throughput will be based on `self:custom.tableThroughputs.prod`.
 But if you are in a stage called `alpha` it'll be set to `self:custom.tableThroughputs.alpha`, which does not exist.
 So it'll fallback to `self:custom.tableThroughputs.default`, which is set to `1`.

 A lot of the above might sound tricky and overly complicated right now.
 But we are setting it up so that we can automate and replicate our entire setup with ease.
+Note that, Serverless Framework (and CloudFormation behind the scenes) will be completely managing our resources based on the `serverless.yml`.
+This means that if you have a typo in your table name, the old table will be removed and a new one will be created in place.
+To prevent accidentally deleting serverless resources (like DynamoDB tables), you need to set the `DeletionPolicy: Retain` flag.
+We have a [detailed post on this over on the Seed blog](https://seed.run/blog/how-to-prevent-accidentally-deleting-serverless-resources).

 We are also going to make a quick tweak to reference the DynamoDB resource that we are creating.